encolajs/encolajs-enforma/docs/ui-library-integration/vuetify-preset.md

 <script setup>
 import { ref } from 'vue';
 import { Enforma, EnformaField, EnformaSubmitButton } from '@encolajs/enforma';
-// creating a custom field component wass needed
+// creating a custom field component was needed
-// due to how Vuetify is rendering labels and hints/messages import VuetifyField from '@encolajs/enforma/presets/vuetify/Field';
+// due to how Vuetify is rendering labels and hints/messages
+// developers with more Vuetify experience might have a better solution import VuetifyField from '@encolajs/enforma/presets/vuetify/Field';

 const formData = ref({